 Suggested Emphasis: Obey God, even when parents or teachers are not around.

 Aram (modern Syria) was the country northeast of Israel.
 Naaman was commander of the king’s army in Aram.
 The king of the Arameans (air-uh-ME-uhnz) was pleased with Naaman’s military victories and referred to him as his servant (2 Kings 5:6), a term used for high officers in the army.
 He was a valiant soldier, having led his army to victory many times.
 Naaman was probably a wealthy man.
-He owned servants and a young girl from Israel was a servant to his wife.
-This little girl had been taken away from her parents in a raid and brought to this foreign country of Aram.
+He owned servants including a young girl from Israel who was his wife’s servant.
+This little girl had been taken away from her parents in a raid and brought to the foreign country of Aram.

 Naaman was ill with leprosy, which made him physically unable to perform his duties.
 He would not be able to lead the army to further victories for Syria if the disease was not stopped.
 Leprosy was a highly contagious disease so people would shun anyone with it.
 Because of Naaman’s position, he was permitted to stay in his own home, possibly living in separate rooms from the rest of the family.

 It is interesting that this young servant girl from Israel wanted to help her master.
 She could have just taken the attitude that he deserved what he got.
 After all, these were the people that took her away from her family.
 Instead, she told Naaman’s wife that a prophet in Samaria (the capital of Israel) named Elisha could heal her husband (verses 2-3).
 The fact that this young girl did this also makes plain that she had been taught about God from a very young age.
 She still loved God and believed in his power even though she was far away from her parents and religious teachers.
 She believed in God’s power enough to take a big chance and tell her mistress about the prophet, Elisha.
 The fact that Naaman acted on this little girl’s suggestion shows a combination of his desperation to be healed and the respect he must have had for this little girl.